 The hubby and I enjoy watching the show “Moonshiners“.
 If you haven’t had the opportunity to watch, it’s about several different friends that practice the old Appalachian culture of making moonshine.
 They are good old souls that either do it just for the money or a strong sense of continuing a family tradition.
 They believe making moonshine is their right and their culture that has been passed down throughout the years and it needs to continue.

 I will not get into the legalities of making and selling moonshine.
 We all pretty well know what that is and we have different beliefs on whether it should be legal or not.
 But what we are getting into today is some of the Appalachian cultures the show depicts.
 We are country folks here on the Ranch.
 We both grew up as country folks and our roots can be chased back to generations of country folks.
 So we can relate to the folks on the show and we have our favorites.

 Last Christmas the two of our favorite characters in the show made an Appalachian Apple Stack Cake.
 We had never heard of this apple cake.
 It’s an Old Fashioned Stack Cake Recipe that has homemade applesauce in lieu of frosting on top and between the layers.
-And this applesauce cake recipe has 6 layers but sometimes it can have more.
+And this Old Fashioned Fresh Apple Cake Recipe has 6 layers but sometimes it can have more.

 Rumor has it that each layer was made by a different family for a wedding cake.
 When someone was getting married several families contributed to the Appalachian apple stack cake.
 Each family made one layer of this apple stack cake recipe using molasses as the sweetener.
 When times are poor, people help each other in these hills.
 And we believe times were often poor and such things as white sugar were hard to come by.